jkeane13/quick-timer/README.md

 `--quiet` : application will not set off an alarm `--dry-run` : mainly for testing, timer instantly goes off in quiet mode

+## Work in Progress
+- Bug with quick clock: `timer 12:30` at 12:20pm comes back as 12:30am.
+  Should be 12:30pm